realstealthninja/assembly-101/README.md

 # Assembling
-To assemble the source code to machine code we must use an assembler in this instance ill be using NASM a popular assembler for Unix like systems.
+To assemble the source code to machine code we must use an assembler in this instance ill be using YASM a popular assembler for Unix like systems.